iMAGRAY/70B-1q-to-70B-lang/README.md

 Run `pip install faiss-cpu sentence-transformers fastapi uvicorn transformers` to install optional dependencies.

+You can also force this lightweight mode by passing `--model hash` when ingesting or reindexing so no model download is required.
 ## Usage

+# pass --model hash if you don't have sentence-transformers installed
 1. Prepare a JSON file with capsules of the following form:

 ```json